 I used Golden Tours and recommend it.
 If you have more time, I would recommend to get to Stonehenge independently and visit Salisbury and Stonehenge at your own pace.

-I can’t put into words how windy it was at Stonehenge.
+I can’t put into words how windy it was at Stonehenge!
 I’ve read it is always windy, even in sunny days.
-I could barely take photos, so you will see some of them are blurry.
-The walk around Stonehenge is nice, and you get to see the monument from different perspectives.
-Unfortunately, I was there for a few minutes because of how windy and rainy it was.
+Once there I could barely take photos, so you will see some of them are blurry.

 On your way back you can visit the exhibition centre, which is really informative.
 You get into an amazing 360 degree view from inside the Stones and see them change throughout time.
 There is also a gift shop and a restaurant.